DETAILED ACTION

 Claims 1 and 8 of US Patent 11724355 do not explicitly teach

-a controller adapted to cause movement of the second fluid delivery arm to control a radial entry point of the second fluid under the carrier assembly and to control a distance between the second point on the pad and the carrier assembly.
+a controller adapted to cause movement of the second fluid delivery arm to control a radial entry point of the second fluid under the carrier assembly and to control a distance between the second point on the pad and the carrier assembly and adapted to have the second fluid delivery arm track the carrier assembly.

 However, Kiesel teaches a system for controlling chemical mechanical polishing including